ratatui/ratatui-website/src/how-to/render/display-text.md

 }
 ```

-`Span`s are the building blocks to build styled content that is text that is represented
+A `Span` is the basic building block for any styled text, and can be used anywhere text is
-horizontally.
+displayed.

 ## `Line`

 The next building block that we are going to talk about is a `Line`.
-A `Line` represents a single
+A `Line` represents a cluster
+of graphemes, where each unit in the cluster can have its own style.
+You can think of an instance of
-"line" of text.
-The `Line` struct is essentially a `Vec<Span>`.
+the`Line` struct as essentially a collection of `Span` objects, i.e. `Vec<Span>`.

-Each Line comprises of multiple `Span` objects which allow for varied styling within a single line.
+Since each `Line` struct consists of multiple `Span` objects, this allows for varied styling in a
+row of words, phrases or sentences.

 ```rust
 fn ui(_: &App, f: &mut Frame<'_>) {